-What forms of low-level radioactive waste (LLRW) are disposed of at WCS?
+What forms of LLRW waste are disposed of at WCS?

 What other types of waste are disposed at WCS?